JonasGessner/JGProgressView/README.md

 To make the Progress View indeterminate simply set the 'isIndeterminate' property to YES

 You can adjust the animation speed by changing the Progress Bar's animationSpeed property (default 0.5).
-The value is limited from 0.0 to 1.0.
+The value has to be positive or it will be ignored

 ###Short demonstration:

-	JGProgressView *progressView = [[JGProgressView alloc] initWithFrame:CGRectMake(100, 100, 200, 9)];
+	JGProgressView *progressView = [[JGProgressView alloc] initWithFrame:CGRectMake(100, 100, 200, 11)];
-	progressView.progress = 0.5;
 	[self.view addSubview:progressView];
 	progressView.isIndeterminate = YES;